Work hardening

 • Muscle strains from overtraining

-• Joint pain due to overuse
+• Joint overuse pain

 • Increased psychological stress